zf-z/Scalable_On_Demand_Simulation_Platform/readme.md

 1. Download the code.

-`git clone git@github.com:HKU-Smart-Mobility-Lab/Transpotation_Simulator.git`

 2. Download the dependencies and libraries.

 `conda env create -f environment.yml`

 ### Download Data
-Here, we provide you data for Manhattan that we used in our experiments.
-You can download it from Onedrive.https://connecthkuhk-my.sharepoint.com/:f:/g/personal/ctj21_connect_hku_hk/EmQj0_wys2ZCq2MQqNF3BvABr8K8ZQsaK7dsUPw9lCu9EQ?e=HXKx0j).
-And due to the data privacy, we can not provide you the data for Hong Kong and Chengdu.
+Due to the data privacy, we can not provide you the data for Hong Kong and Chengdu.

 ### File Structure